mpiorowski/svelte-init/README.md

 import "@mpiorowski/svelte-init/@preflight.css";
 ```

 In Your `app.css` add basic colors variables.
-If the file doesn't exsits, add it and import it in `+layout.svelte`. (it must imported AFTER @preflight.css, hence the '@' sign to help You when IDE will try to autoformat imports :) )
+If the file doesn't exsits, add it and import it in `+layout.svelte`.
+It must imported AFTER @preflight.css, hence the '@' sign to help You when IDE will try to autoformat imports :)

 ```
 :root {